 The exhibition Krøyer and Paris.
 French Connections and Nordic Colours marks the conclusion of a three-year research-based collaboration between Musée Marmottan Monet in Paris and the Art Museums of Skagen.
-The collaboration was a successful introduction of Krøyer to the French audience with the exhibition L’heure bleue de Peder Severin Krøyer (The Blue Hour of Peder Severin Krøyer) at the Musée Marmottan Monet in 2021 and produced interesting new research in, for example, the view on Krøyer, on the French connections and the Scandinavian presence in Paris.
+In 2021 the French exhibition L’heure bleue de Peder Severin Krøyer (The Blue Hour of Peder Severin Krøyer) at the Musée Marmottan Monet introduced this collaboration to a French audience.

 The research initiatives were headed by the French art historian Dominique Lobstein and Mette Harbo Lehmann, art historian and curator at the Art Museums of Skagen.

 Krøyer and Paris.
-French Connections and Nordic Colours can be experienced at Skagens Museum from 13 May – 18 September
+French Connections and Nordic Colours could be experienced at Skagens Museum from 13 May – 18 September, 2022.